dmartine/switch-basemaps-js/README.md

 ## Instructions

-1. Download and unzip the .zip file.
+1. Download and unzip the .zip file or clone the repo.
 2. Web-enable the directory or copy/paste the source to your own .html file.
 3. Access the .html page.